Chiangsonw/CaLa/README.md

 More details can be found at our paper: [CaLa: Complementary Association Learning for Augmenting Composed Image Retrieval](https://arxiv.org/pdf/2405.19149)

+This is the workflow of our CaLa framework.

 ### Prerequisites

 The following commands will create a local Anaconda environment with the necessary packages installed.